aliaksandr-danilchanka/ListOfDemands/README.md

 QuestListOfDemands
 ====
-Application that helps users search demands in the [database](https://server.qest.cz:44302/swagger/ui/index#/).Users can open details about demand .
+Application that helps users search demands in the [database](https://server.qest.cz:44302/swagger/ui/index#/).
+Users can open details about demand.

 Dependencies
 ============